UbiquityRobotics/pi_image_build/README.md

   * [Spindle](https://github.com/RPi-Distro/spindle) - a tool to help spin distribution images

 ## Changes

+### 2016-03-03 - 16.04 beta 1 for Raspbery Pi 2 and Raspberry Pi 3

+  * Updated BlueZ 5.37 with patches to support the Raspberry Pi 3 integrated Bluetooth.
+  * Updated to `raspberrypi-firmware` 1.20160315-1.
+  * Updated to `omx-player` 0.3.7~git20160206~cb91001.
+  * Updated to `wiringpi` 2.32.
+  * Updated to `nuscratch` 20160115.
+  * Updated to `sonic-pi` 2.9.0-1.

+  * Migrated configuration tweaks to `raspberrypi-general-mods` and `raspberrypi-sys-mods`.

+### 2016-02-27 - 15.10.3 for Raspbery Pi 2 and Raspberry Pi 3

+  * Added support for Raspberry Pi 3 integrated Wifi.
+  * Updated BlueZ 5.35 with patches to support the Raspberry Pi 3 integrated Bluetooth.
+  * Support for the integrated Raspberry Pi 3 Bluetooth is not working but we hope to have an update that addresses this soon.

+### 2016-02-26 - 15.10.2 for Raspbery Pi 2 and Raspberry Pi 3 (internal testing build)

+  * Added support for Raspberry Pi 3 Model B.
+  * No Raspberry Pi 3 integrated Wifi or Bluetooth support.
+  * Updated to Linux 4.1.18.
+  * Updated all packages to the current version in the Ubuntu 15.10 archive.
+  * Fixed an issue where the SSH host keys were not correctly regenerated on first boot.

 ### 2015-10-22 - Ubuntu MATE 15.10 for Raspbery Pi 2 Final Release